(draft) – all this content now found on HU?

 c.
 If you are feeling low or in pain then put ‘feeling low’, or ‘bad day at work’, ‘pain really bad’ in the title.

-Failing to adhere to our guidelines will result in the post being removed, and the forum user being formally warned by email or private message.
+Failing to adhere to our guidelines will result in the post being removed, and the Online Community user being formally warned by email or private message.
 This warning may include suspending the account or placing the account under moderation (where posts will be reviewed before being published).

-If, after this warning, the forum user continues to breach the guidelines their account will be deactivated and they will be banned from the Online Forum.
+If, after this warning, the Online Community user continues to breach the guidelines their account will be deactivated and they will be banned from the Online Community.
 The decision of the moderators is final.

 For the protection and safety of children, this community does not support members under 16 years of age.